Battle of Guadalquivir (1138): The campaign and final battle

-The Almoravids, realizing the detachment was cut off, sent a large number of cavalry and infantry to destroy them.
-The commanders of the main army were in no position to save them but to give them their last advice: to confess their sins to each other.
-The doomed raiders did so; they then proceeded to slaughter their captives, men, women, children, and cattle.
-The Almoravids attacked the raiders, massacring them all in front of the king.
-All were killed, except one who managed to swim across the river.
-The Almoravids cut off the heads of the Castilians and took their spoils.
-The King was saddened by the news and prompted him to return to Toledo.
+The commanders of Alfonso's army were in no position to save them and could only suggest that they confess their sins.
+The doomed raiders could only accept their fate and did so.
+Before battling the Almoravids, the trapped raiders killed their captives.
+In the battle with the Almoravids, all the raiders were killed except one individual who managed to swim across the flooded river.
+The Almoravids cut off the heads of the raiders and retook the spoils.
+Alfonso's army could only watch from the opposite bank.
+Alfonso was greatly saddened by the news and the loss prompted him to return to Toledo.